That’s not a fancy title we chose to get more organic traffic.

 - They wanted the content to be very high-end.

-- The channel they wanted to use was Instagram, with the possibility to repurpose the content on other media.
+- Their goal was to collect user-generated content on Instagram, with the possibility to repurpose the content on other media.

 - Native wanted to put their products in the limelight.

 Native came to inBeat to create high-quality images for social media to build their brand awareness.
 As we mentioned above, they had very specific rules and guidelines.
 They also knew we had a large database of influencers, so we could deliver the content they wanted.